arup-group/pqm-hellebores/README.md

 ## System requirements
 The software is designed to run on Raspberry Pi and Raspberry Pi Pico microcontroller, communicating with an analog-to-digital converter (ADC: MCP3912) on a custom PCB to source measurements of power parameters: voltage, current (full range), current (low range) and earth leakage current.
 Following conversion and scaling to floating point measurement values, the physical measurement samples are further processed to provide a variety of derivative measurements, waveform visualisation and logging.
 A local touch screen provides user interface.

-Partly to enable rapid development cycles, but also validation of calculations, the software will also run on desktop computers using a simulator to take the place of the Pico/ADC to generate sample data.
+Partly to enable rapid development cycles, but also to validate calculations, the software will also run on desktop computers using a simulator to take the place of the Pico/ADC to generate sample data.

 **Raspberry Pi**